-Normally you’d have to worry about the whipped cream losing some of its poof, but thanks to the cream cheese, which helps stabilize it a bit, the whole thing will last in the fridge for two to three days.
+Normally you’d have to worry about the whipped cream losing some of its poofs, but thanks to the cream cheese, which helps stabilize it a bit, the whole thing will last in the fridge for two to three days.

 This is an easy Cranberry Salad you can serve anytime you’d think about doing a fruit salad.
-We have it at Easter with ham, at Thanksgiving with turkey, and at Christmas with whatever the celebration table holds.
+We have it at Easter with ham, on Thanksgiving with turkey, and at Christmas with whatever the celebration table holds.

 My “pink fluff” really is pretty on the table, a soft pink cloud with pieces of ruby-colored cranberries shining through.
 It’s kind of a show stopper all on its own!